-The deploy function creates a contract account using code and args, and returns the corresponding address and the return of the constructor function
+The deploy function creates a contract account using code and args, and returns the corresponding address and the returned value(s) from the constructor function.

-- If you use an existing address instead of code, deploy it with the code of the address. - In addition, can call the value function to send a coin.
-Value function can get string, number, bignum argument like send function.
+If you use an existing address instead of code, it will be deployed with the code from the given address.

+In addition, you can call the value function to send coins to the new contract.
+The value function accepts a string, a number or a bignum as the argument like the send function.

 '''

 src = [[

 function hello(say)

 return "Hello " .. say .. system.getItem("made")

 end

 function constructor(check)

 system.setItem("made", check)

 end

 abi.register(hello)

-'''

-'''

 abi.payable(constructor)

 ]]

 addr = contract.deploy.value("1 aergo")(src, system.getContractID())

 '''

-call(address, function_name, args...)
+call(address, function\name, args...)